Phil Harvey (music manager)

 Philip Christopher Harvey (born 29 August 1976) is an English music manager and creative director.
 He contributes exclusively to the rock band Coldplay, who consider him their fifth member.
-After studying at Sherborne School and befriending Chris Martin, he continued his education at Trinity College, pursuing a degree in Greek and Latin.
-Harvey also organised student parties at the time, leading him to finance the group, manage their career and eventually drop out of his course.
+After studying at Sherborne School and befriending Chris Martin, he continued his education at Trinity College, Oxford, pursuing a degree in Greek and Latin.
+Harvey organised student parties at the time, leading him to finance the group, manage their career and eventually drop out of his course.

 They signed with Parlophone in 1999, finding global fame after the release of Parachutes (2000) and subsequent albums.
 However, the stress of managing Coldplay alone caused Harvey to step down from his role in 2002, returning only four years later.
 During this interval, he studied psychology at University of Melbourne.
 He won a Grammy Award and became a Billboard UK Power Player for working with Coldplay.
 Having sold over 160 million records worldwide, they are the most successful band of the 21st century.

 Early life

 Philip Christopher Harvey was born on 29 August 1976 in Bristol, England.
 He attended Sherborne School from 1990 to 1995, in the Lyon House.
 He also played bass for the Rockin' Honkies, a group inspired by Motown and Otis Redding tracks.
 His position later changed to sound engineer.
 It was at Sherborne that Harvey met Chris Martin.
 The singer received an invitation to take on keyboard duties for the band.
 After secondary education, both of them pursued degrees in Greek and Latin.
-Harvey enrolled at Trinity College in Oxford, while Martin decided to join University College London and formed Coldplay.
+Harvey enrolled at Trinity College, Oxford, while Martin opted for University College London and later formed Coldplay.